Greginkansas/-openhab-openhab1wiki/Logitech-Harmony-Hub-Binding.md

 #### Configuration

-**Novemeber 2016:  Logitech changed their authentication rendering the host/username/password configuration broken.
+**November 2016:  Logitech changed their authentication rendering the host/username/password configuration broken.
 Please use the new discoveryName to connect to your hub(s)**

 The following configuration items are required to be set in openhab.cfg: